 Paul (Pavel) List was born in Memel, today's Klaipeda, Lithuania into a Jewish family.
-(1) He had a separate chess career in the Russian Empire, Germany and England.
+(1) He had separate chess careers in the Russian Empire, Germany and England.
 He also played in two matches for the Lithuanian team, and one match for Great Britain.
-Paul List was raised in Lithuania and spoke some Lithuanian.
+List was raised in Lithuania and spoke some Lithuanian.
 (2)

 In the early 1900's, Pavel was living in Wilna, Russian Empire (today's Vilnius, Lithuania).
 (3) In 1908, the Wilna University was closed down, so List moved to Odessa, Ukraine to study at the Odessa University.
 The same year, he took first place in the Odessa championship with 10.5/18, qualifying for the All-Russian Amateurs tournament.
 (4) In January 1910, he shared 3-4th place with Stefan Izbinsky from Kiev in the first South Russian championship in Odessa.
 First was Boris Verlinsky, second - Efim Bogoljubov (Kiev).
 (5)

 From Kaunas, List went to England to participate in the 1936 Nottingham Chess Congress.
-He played in the Major A (second to the famous international masters tournament, Nottingham (1936))), and tied for 3rd place with William Ritson-Morry (6.5/11).
+He played in the Major A (second to the famous international masters tournament, Nottingham (1936)), and tied for 3rd place with William Ritson-Morry (6.5/11).
 First was Salo Landau (7.5/11), 2nd was Ernst Ludwig Klein (7/11).
-(21) In April 1937, he played in the strong international tournament in Ostend, Belgium.
+(22) In April 1937, he played in the strong international tournament in Ostend, Belgium.
 He tied with Salo Landau for 4th place with 5/9, one point behind Reuben Fine, Paul Keres and Henri Grob.
-(22) In October 17th-23rd, 1937, List played in a 4 player double round tournament in Riga, Latvia: 1.
+(23) In October 17th-23rd, 1937, List played in a 4 player double round tournament in Riga, Latvia: 1.
 List (4/6), 2.
 Movsa Feigin (3.5/6), 3.
 Fricis Apsenieks (2.5/6), 4.
 Teodors Bergs (2/6).
-(23) In October 1937, he restored his Lithuanian citizenship and held a Lithuanian passport.
-(24) On 27-28 November, a match was held in Riga between Latvia and Lithuania (9.5-6.5).
+(24) In October 1937, he restored his Lithuanian citizenship and held a Lithuanian passport.
+(25) On 27-28 November, a match was held in Riga between Latvia and Lithuania (9.5-6.5).
 He played on the second board for Lithuania against Apsenieks (+0 -1 =1).
-(25) From Riga he went with the Lithuanian team to Tallinn, Estonia to play in the first match (except olympiads) between Estonia and Lithuania.
+(26) From Riga he went with the Lithuanian team to Tallinn, Estonia to play in the first match (except olympiads) between Estonia and Lithuania.
 The two-day match started on 30 November.
 Estonia won with 8.5-7.5.
-List on 2nd board played Paul Felix Schmidt (+0 -1 =1).
-(26) In December 1937, he participated in the Masters Reserve B tournament of Hastings (1937/38).
+List on 2nd board played Paul Schmidt (+0 -1 =1).
+(27) In December 1937, he participated in the Masters Reserve B tournament of Hastings (1937/38).
 He was 2nd with 7/9, half a point behind Landau.
 Paul List settled in London, England, but kept his Lithuanian citizenship.
-(27) In England he became an art dealer, but chess was one of his foremost activities.
+(28) In England he became an art dealer, but chess was one of his foremost activities.
 (1)

 On 20-29 April 1938, in the Premier Reserves Section A of Margate (1938), Paul List (Lithuania) took 5th place with 4.5/9.
 First was Ernst Ludwig Klein (Austria) (7/9), ahead of Miguel Najdorf (Poland) (6.5/9).
-(28) On 8-19 August, in the Major Open A section of the 31st British Championship, held at Brighton, List tied for 1st with Klein (9/11), ahead of Baruch Harold Wood (7.5/11).
-(29) On 5-10 September 1938, in the Plymouth tournament (50th anniversary of the Plymouth Chess Club), Alexander Alekhine tied for 1st with George Alan Thomas (6/7).
+(29) On 8-19 August, in the Major Open A section of the 31st British Championship, held at Brighton, List tied for 1st with Klein (9/11), ahead of Baruch Harold Wood (7.5/11).
+(30) On 5-10 September 1938, in the Plymouth tournament (50th anniversary of the Plymouth Chess Club), Alexander Alekhine tied for 1st with George Alan Thomas (6/7).
 List tied with Philip Stuart Milner-Barry (3.5/7), half a point ahead of Vera Menchik.
-(30) In the game with Alekhine, List had an advantage and Alekhine was lucky to escape with a draw.
+(31) In the game with Alekhine, List had an advantage and Alekhine was lucky to escape with a draw.
 The game appeared in 175 Chess Brilliancies by Francis Percival Wenman (Pitman, London 1947) (Game 22).
 In the Premier Reserves A section of Hastings (1938/39), Paul List was 7th with 4/9.
 The winner was Imre Koenig (6/9), ahead of Marcos Luckis and Jacques Mieses (5.5/9).
-(31) In 1939, List tied for 2nd at the Birmingham Chess Club International tournament with Hubert Ernest Price.
+(32) In 1939, List tied for 2nd at the Birmingham Chess Club International tournament with Hubert Ernest Price.
 The winner was Lodewijk Prins.
-(32) At the Hampstead Chess Club tournament, December 1939, he was 4th with 6.5/11.
-In this tournament, which was staged by the newly opened National Chess Center in London, Koenig and Milner-Barry tied for 1st with 7.5/11.
-Sir G. A. Thomas was 3rd (7/11).
-(33) In March 1940, List tied for first with Harry Golombek (7.5/9) at the London Easter International chess tournament, also organized by the National Chess Center.
-Third was Vera Menchik (6/9).
-(34)

 1) "The Anglo-Soviet Radio Chess Match", by E. Klein and W. Winter, London, Sir Isaac Pitman & Sons LTD, 1947, page 19.